Goldmak/scala-native/docker/README.md

 docker build -t scala-native-hello .
 ```

-**Pros:**
-- Fully self-contained, only requires Docker
-- Perfect for Docker Hub automated builds
-- Always builds from the latest source code in the repository
-- Reproducible builds anywhere
-- No dependency on local build artifacts

-**Cons:**
-- Longer build time (needs to clone repo and build)
-- Requires internet access during build
-- Larger image size due to build dependencies

 ### 2. Pre-built Executable (`Dockerfile.simple`)
 This approach uses a pre-built executable that you compile locally.